harshul319/Awesome_Robotics_Club_Harshul_230465/README.md

 Robotic Arm-

+robo(xi,yi,zi) function takes the x,y,z axis of the object as an input and sends it to the fabrik function to give theta rotated by the joints as output

 Base configeration of robot is set so that the position of joints are as follows-

 base joint (can rotate about z)-(0,0,0)